 For businesses that use Tracky, that means they can hold team huddles, demos and training, live events, or customer meetings on the platform.
 You just click “Start a meeting,” and everyone can see the agenda and the meeting notes.

-“It’s akin to having Google Hangouts embedded within your to-do lists,” says Jennifer Gosse.
+“It’s akin to having Google Hangouts embedded within your to-do lists,” says COO and Co-founder Jennifer Gosse.
 “It makes people feel like you’re more of a personal-touch-type company and you’re getting more accomplished by actually seeing each other.”

 The feature, now available to all Tracky users, is powered by Watchitoo Playground and free for up to 11-person calls.
 You can even perform a web search that everyone can see, or watch a YouTube video together.